ome/omero-documentation/tutorial/insight-scripts.rst

 Upload Scripts
 --------------

 Use the upload scripts dialog to upload scripts to the server.
-For user guide about scripting, see :wiki:`Scripting Service Guide <OmeroPy/ScriptingServiceGuide>`.
+For user guide about scripting, see :ref:`developers/Omero/Modules/Scripts/Guide`.

 .. figure:: ../images/insight-scripting-3upload.png
    :align: center